 1) Keep Your Raw Files If You Want To Cross-Post

-It would be better to keep the raw footage and then upload them directly to the platform, that way you don’t get punished algorithmically for promoting businesses other than Instagram.
+It would be better to keep the raw footage and then upload it directly to the platform, that way you don’t get punished algorithmically for promoting businesses other than Instagram.
 Plus, you don’t want a TikTok logo on your IG content.